mattdistefano/accessibility-training/readme.md

 ### Semantic markup

-Developers should understand the meaning of different tags and choose them carefully.
-Remember: HTML is a language for adding structure and meaning to content - it's not just about putting that content on the screen.
-A surprisingly large number of accessibility issues can be traced back to bad markup choices.
-Know your tags!
+Many users with vision-related disabilities will not be able to engage visually with a page.
+Instead, they rely on AT to communicate the information contained on the page, and expose useful functionality.
+AT in turn primarily uses the page's HTML to determine what to communicate, how to communicate it, and what functionality to expose.
+For example, AT may communicate a heading (`h1`, `h2`, etc) element in a different manner than it would plain text, while also exposing functionality allowing the user to navigate the page by heading.

+Developers should therefore be familiar with the meaning of different HTML tags and choose them carefully.
+Most pages have an identifiable structure, and most UI elements an identifable purpose; the HTML should reflect this organization and meaning so that users of AT receive correct information.
+Ideally, any information that is conveyed visually through the sequence, relative size, color, font face, or other treatment should also be conveyed through the markup.

 #### Common issues

-- Headings should be marked up with `h1` through `h6` tags; don't just style a div
+- Headings should be marked up with `h1` through `h6` tags; don't just style a `div`
 - `table`s should be used always and only for tabular data; don't use them for layout purposes, and don't create table-like structures from non-`table` elements
 - `ol` and `ul` should be used for ordered and unordered lists, respectively
 - `a` or `button` should be used for navigation and actions within a page
+- `div` and `span` should be used for semantically-neutral elements (for example, as styling or scripting containers)
+- `em`, `strong`, and `i` should be used for emphasized, important, or alternate-voice text

 ### Document structure